MrIceman/estado/README.md

   LoginSuccessfulState() : super(name);
 }

-class LoginUiState extends State<LoginUi> with ViewModelObserver implements StateObserver {
+class LoginUiState extends State<LoginUi> implements EventObserver {
   LoginViewModel vm = getViewModel(); // use your DI lib or own factory, its up to you

   void initState() {